 Hotel restaurants offer a reliably good fine-dining experience.
 One of the most popular is Tabachin , in The Fairmont Pierre Marques.
 The Mediterranean-inspired menu offers lots of creatively prepared dishes, and the selection of Mexican wines is outstanding.
 The outdoor tables at Bellavista , in the Hotel Las Brisas Acapulco, have a to-die-for view overlooking the Pacific.
 Lobster is the house specialty.

-Acapulco enjoys one of Mexico's most beautiful oceanfront settings, so loosen the purse strings a little and stay at a (pricey) resort with a view.
+Acapulco enjoys one of Mexico's most beautiful oceanfront settings, so loosen the purse strings a little and stay at one of the hotels with a view.
 The Hotel Las Brisas Acapulco isn't on the beach, but the water vistas from the vantage point of its hillside location are still spectacular.
 You'll be taken to your room or the hotel's private La Concha Beach Club in a pink-and-white jeep.

 Take advantage of the Grand Hotel Acapulco & Convention Center 's location right on Costera Miguel Alemán along Acapulco Bay and book a room on one of the upper floors.
-It's worth it just to sit on your balcony and watch the sun set over the bay.
+It will be a highlight of your vacation just to sit on your balcony and watch the sun set over the bay.

 One of the city's grand dames, the Princess Mundo Imperial at Revolcadero Beach is removed from downtown's bustle.
 Designed to resemble an Aztec pyramid, the Princess is a luxurious retreat surrounded by towering palm trees and lush grounds, and the sparkling swimming pools are decked out with waterfalls.
 Historical footnote: Reclusive business tycoon Howard Hughes lived in the hotel's penthouse suite until shortly before his death in 1976.

 Another snazzy mall is Galerías Diana , on the inland side of the Boulevard Costera Miguel Alemán just west of the Diana traffic circle (across from the Hotel Emporio Acapulco).
 Several levels of shops and boutiques surround a vaulted atrium.
 The movie multiplex Cinépolis offers bar service and leather lounge chairs outside the individual theaters.
-There's also a video arcade for kids, slot machines and a sports book for grown-ups and a Starbucks outlet (on the main floor of the atrium) for homesick coffee aficionados.
+There's also a video arcade for kids, slot machines, a sports bar and, if you're suffering from a lack of lattes during your vacation, there's a Starbucks outlet on the main floor of the atrium.

 La Gran Plaza , on Costera Miguel Alemán opposite the Ritz Acapulco Hotel, has six different “plazas” spread out on two levels.
 Retailers range from Fábricas de Francia, a top-of-the-line clothing and housewares store, fashion boutiques and jewelry stores to craft shops run by Huichol Indians.
 There are also drugstores, currency exchange offices, travel agencies and other businesses.
 The mall has plenty of ATMs as well.
 There's a nice food court and a game-oriented playground for kids.

-Most hotels have their own specialty shops; the plush shopping arcade at the Princess Mundo Imperial is worth stopping by just to ogle the merchandise.
+Most hotels have their own specialty shops; the plush shopping arcade at the Princess Mundo Imperial is worth stopping by during your trip, if just to ogle the merchandise.

-One of the hottest hot spots is Palladium Acapulco , on Carretera Escénica (Boulevard Costera Miguel Alemán) at Las Brisas.
+One of the hottest places to go is Palladium Acapulco , on Carretera Escénica (Boulevard Costera Miguel Alemán) at Las Brisas.
 High on a hillside at the southern end of Acapulco Bay, it has glass windows 160 feet wide that look out over the water, giving dancers the feeling of being suspended in mid-air.
 Lighting and sound are top of the line, and as a result there's always a line to get in.

 Baby'O , Costera Miguel Alemán #22, is a mainstay that has been around since the disco days of the '70s and is still going strong.
 The atmosphere here is akin to a very high-class cave pierced by laser lights, rumbling to the throb of techno, hip-hop and dance music.